top of page

 • Demonstrative task — Students perform a task to demonstrate skill or understanding

-At this concluding point in your lesson you may wish to end with a summary statement of the main point of the lesson.
-And it will go a long way if you also affirm your students' hard work in the task of the day!
+At this concluding point in your lesson you may at this moment wish to end with a summary statement of the main point of the lesson.
+And it will go a long way if you also affirm your students' hard work in the task of the day.

 meaninfulaccomplishments